The Human Surge

 debut feature film, after having made a number of short features.
 The Human Surge is divided into three separate narrative and geographical segments: the first in Buenos Aires, the second in Maputo, and the third in Bohol.

 Each segment follows a handful of characters, who are often seen loitering or drifting between spaces, such as workplace and home.
 The segments are linked with diegetic bridges involving digital communication.
 Williams has stated that he wanted to explore the sensation and feelings related to aimlessness and travel, and thereby "create a rhythm between excitement and boredom or surprise and depression."
 The characters depicted in the three segments are invariably poor, restless and on the search for connection with other human beings.

 The film premiered at the Locarno Film Festival in 2016, where it won the Golden Leopard - Filmmakers of the Present.
 It was subsequently released at film festivals in Toronto and New York to critical acclaim.
 Critical comparisons were made with other filmmakers working in the slow cinema subgenre, which emphasises the durational aspect of the moving image, rather than its narrative qualities.

 Synopsis

-In Buenos Aires, the 25-year-old Exe is seen waking up and getting dressed in his apartment.
+In Buenos Aires, the 25-year-old Exe is waking up and getting dressed in his apartment.
 He wades waist-deep through a flooded neighbourhood to arrive at his workplace, a supermarket, only to be fired from his position.
-He subsequently spends time with his friends and family, loitering with the former in urban spaces and visiting online sex chat rooms.
+He subsequently spends time with his friends and family, loitering in urban spaces and visiting online sex chat rooms.
 They perform sex acts, like fellatio, on each other in front of a web camera for virtual payment.